 Security Management Controls

 The configuration of the ACA system as well as any modifications and upgrades shall be documented and controlled.
 There shall be a mechanism for detecting unauthorized modification to the ACA software or configuration.
-A formal configuration management methodology shall be used for installation and ongoing maintenance of the ACA system.
+A formal configuration management methodology shall be used for installation and ongoing maintenance of the ACA systems.
 The ACA software, when first loaded, shall be verified as being that supplied from the vendor, with no modifications, and be the version intended for use.

 Network Security Controls